Limitations¶

 - CPU features (ARM)

 Mandatory features from 64-bit ARM architectures up to ARMv8.2 are supported.
 Features that are optional or from newer ARM architectures may work, but are not guaranteed.
-The optional Scalable Vector Extension (SVE) from ARMv8.2 and Pointer Authentication from ARMv8.3 are not supported.
+The optional Scalable Vector Extension (SVE) from ARMv8.2 is supported.
+The optional Pointer Authentication extension from ARMv8.3 is not supported.

 - ARM-specific limitations